Monteverde Cloud & Rain Forest of Costa Rica

 We enjoyed the walk — would be awesome if the clouds had moved over whilst on the bridges.

-The garden is better value than the bridges and is $5 to get into.
+The garden is better valued than the bridges – $5 entry fee.

 The colors, sizes, and varieties are incredible.
 A great place to take kids.